adityaramesh/tufte-blog/posts/tables/tables.md

-following reasons: (1) it's seldom possible to obtain the true DPI; (2) it's very difficult to fluidly vary the font size, line height, margins and paddings, etc., so that the page looks good across a diverse set of displays; and (3), there is a minimum font size beyond which the text becomes illegible, so each table column should ideally have a minimum width in the first place.
+following reasons: (1) it's seldom possible to obtain the true DPI; (2) it's very difficult to fluidly vary the font size, line height, margins and paddings, etc., so that the page looks good across a diverse set of displays; and (3), there is a minimum font size beyond which the text becomes illegible, so each table column should have a minimum width in the first place.

 [large_table]: output/posts/tables/tables.html#large-table